Understanding the Dative Case in Slovak for English Speakers

 - Feminine nouns typically end with -e or -i.

-- Neuter nouns generally take -u.
+- Neuter nouns usually take the ending -u.

-Common Verbs That Require the Dative Case
+Common Verbs That Use the Dative Case

 - dávať (to give)